PointsBet Promo Code: Get Two Risk-Free Bets up to $2,000 on Today's NCAA Basketball Games

 Which NCAA Basketball Games can I bet on through PointsBet Sportsbook to qualify for this promo code offer?

-There are tons of college basketball games where you can use your free bets with PointsBet today.
-We have schools in action all day long, and one game to keep an eye on features West Virginia and Oklahoma State, two Big 12 rivals.
-West Virginia is 10-3, while Oklahoma State has gone 5-1 on their home floor, where they'll be tonight.
+There are tons of NCAA Basketball Games where you can use your free bets with PointsBet today.
+We have a lot of big-name schools taking the court tonight, specifically some schools hailing from the Big 12 Conference. #3 Kansas have won six in a row, and they'll play Texas Tech tonight in Lubbock.
+Meanwhile, #6 Texas hosts Kansas State in a battle of 12-1 teams.

-There are tons of college basketball teams to bet on today, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.
+There are many other schools in action tonight, so don't hesitate to take advantage of this great offer courtesy of PointsBet Sportsbook.

 2 $2,000 In Free Bets with PointsBet Sportsbook